thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

         title: 'Select the customer(s) to assign the dashboard.
 Click "Update";'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/manage-assigned-customers-3-ce.png
-        title: 'The dashboard assigned to the selected customer;'
+        title: 'The dashboard assigned to the selected customer.'

 manage-unassigned-customers:
     0: